 But overexcitability and the related phenomenon of decreased neural inhibition can result in overload and even disorder.

-In his recent Psychology Today blog Beautiful Minds, in the post Schizophrenic Thought: Madness or Potential for Genius?, Scott Barry Kaufman comments on this dark side of high sensitivity.
+In his Psychology Today blog Beautiful Minds, in the post Schizophrenic Thought: Madness or Potential for Genius?, Scott Barry Kaufman comments on this dark side of high sensitivity.

 “Throughout our daily lives we experience an influx of emotions, sensations, and sounds,” he writes.
 “If we had to consciously decide at all times what to ignore and what to pay attention to, we would quickly become overstimulated.